Let’s see if anyone can figure out what this is:

 (As an FYI to a side discussion in the comments, tamarack is the common name for American larch, Larix laricina.)

 And the eagle eye award to those of you who saw that YES!
 WE FINALLY HAVE A SEARCH FUNCTION on the blog!
-It’s still being tweaked so that the results pages will be a little more sophisticated, but it works.
-Now you don’t have to sort through hundreds of posts to find that one of Holly’s on pee bales.
-Or Jeff’s on drunken slugs.
+It’s still being tweaked so that the results pages will be a little more sophisticated, but it works.… Continue reading this article “Looks like larch!”

 Over the last two weeks I’ve been dwelling on the information that people get about gardening from various sources.
 I’m not talking about really serious gardeners – I’m talking about the guy down the block who might grow six tomatoes, two cucumbers, and a head of lettuce.
 He’s got 6 trees on his property and he keeps his lawn nice, but not immaculate, by mowing weekly and fertilizing and applying herbicides once a year.
-Where is this guy getting his gardening information?
-Can we (and by we I mean scientists like the garden professors) do something more than we currently are to reach him so that he’s using up to date information?
+Where is this guy getting his gardening information? … Continue reading this article “How to get the information out?”

 You were too smart for me this week.
 Though my husband was convinced that Friday’s photo was not enough to help identify the plant, JRR, Foy, and an unnamed commenter all recognized hellebore: